 In 1974 the old City Council ceased to exist, and was replaced by the new Lichfield District Council, combining the former City Council and the former Lichfield Rural District Council.
 The city was the only 'unparished' part of the new district, and so "Charter Trustees" were appointed to look after the civic and ceremonial property of the old city, and appoint the offices of Mayor and Sheriff.
 The Charter Trustees were the fifteen district councillors who were elected from city wards.

 In 1980, following a request from the Charter Trustees, a new parish council for the City was established in place of the Charter Trustees.
 The new council petitioned the Queen to restore its City status, and this was granted by 'letters patent' in November 1980.
-There are 8 cities in England which have parish status; the others being Chichester, Ely, Hereford, Ripon, Shrewsbury, Truro, and Wells.
+There are 8 cities in England which have parish status; the others being Chichester, Ely, Hereford, Ripon, Salisbury, Truro, and Wells.

 Mayors, Sheriff's and Town Clerks of the City from 1548